The-going/evlproject/content/todo/_index.md

 The EVL core defines a number of FTRACE-based tracepoints, which for the most part have been inherited from Xenomai's Cobalt core, there is root for improvement in order to better fit the EVL context.
-In addition, the new code represents 2/3rd of the code base, which is not instrumented at all.
+In addition, new code which has not been inherited from Xenomai is not instrumented for the most part.

 ### Sanity check for OOB-accessible clock_gettime() via vDSO {#todo-vdso-cs}